jishnujayakumar/MLRC2020-EmbedKGQA/README.md

 # Helpful pointers
-- Docker Image: [Cuda-Python](https://hub.docker.com/r/qts8n/cuda-python/) can be used.
+- Docker Image: [Cuda-Python[2]](https://hub.docker.com/r/qts8n/cuda-python/) can be used.
 Use the `runtime` tag.
+- The experiments have been done using [2].
+The requirements.txt packages' version have been set accordingly.
+This can vary w.r.t.
+[1].
 - `KGQA/LSTM` and `KGQA/RoBERTa` directory nomenclature hasn't been changed to avoid unnecessary confusion w.r.t. the original codebase[1]

 # Get started